Ge0/ge0.github.io/resume.md

 Software Engineer

-Oct 2019 – Now: Chief Technical Officer at **42 Hexagons**
+### October 2019 – Now: Chief Technical Officer at **42 Hexagons**

 **42 Hexagons** is a software editor located in Massachusetts, United States.

 As the CTO and the co-founder, I am in charge of:

-  * defining the whole development process;
+  - defining the whole development process;
-  * architecturing and designing our different pieces of software;
+  - architecturing and designing our different pieces of software;
-  * planning releases with different deadlines;
+  - planning releases with different deadlines;
-  * providing customer support.
+  - providing customer support.

-*I have to fill out my resume here.
-Quite lazy at the moment.*
+### April 2019 - August 2019: Software R&D Engineer at **Prim'X Technologies**

+**Prim'X Technologies** is a French Software Editor developing cryptographic software solutions.

+As a Software R&D Engineer, I had to work on the **ZoneCentral** toolsuite.

+Environment: Windows, C, C++.

+### November 2018 - February 2019: Android Developer with **EcoLapse**

+**EcoLapse** is a French company which sells timelapse boxes in order to monitor site constructions for marketing/promoting movie production.

 ## Personal projects